 Anne Swart, OTD, OTR/L

 Hello!
 My name is Anne and I’m an occupational therapist.
 I’ve worked with children with developmental disabilities and behavioral health diagnoses since 2006, and have been practicing occupational therapy since 2012.
 I love being an occupational therapist because it’s the first job I’ve had that keeps me constantly engaged and never bored!
 I also love the relationships with families and children that I’ve been able to build through my job.
 I tried out many different careers before I became an OT, including work as an evolutionary biologist, barista, community college instructor, SAT test prep teacher, and mental health assistant in a day treatment center for children.
-I finally discovered how much fun occupational therapy is while I worked as a classroom instructional assistant at a non-public school for children with autism.
+I finally discovered how much fun occupational therapy is while I worked as a classroom instructional assistant at a non-public school for autistic children.

 As an OT, I specialize in sensory processing, self-regulation and the brain-body connection.
 I completed my doctoral residency at the University Center for Excellence in Developmental Disabilities (UCEDD) in Los Angeles, where I worked with children with dual diagnoses of developmental disabilities and mental health disorders.
-My capstone project focused on how families with children with autism navigate the system of care.
+My capstone project focused on how families with autistic children navigate the system of care.
 I also completed a fellowship with LEND, Leadership and Education in Neurodevelopmental and related Disabilities (LEND).
 I served on the Autism Fellows Team and was trained in an IEP Coaching & Consultation clinic as part of my fellowship.

 Outside of work as an OT, some of my other favorite occupations include yoga, hiking, and international travel.
 I met my Australian husband in Japan (naturally) and have visited all the continents except Antarctica.
 In the past few years, I haven’t been able to travel as extensively as I used because I have been busy keeping up with my twins Alex and Iris, and their big sister Kerala.